Quantum causal inference in the presence of hidden common causes: An entropic approach: Introduction

-In this paper, we consider causality between two coexisting quantum subsystems.
+\paragraph{Contributions} In this paper, we consider causality between two coexisting quantum subsystems.
 As a part of the evaluation framework, we provide a model of such a coexisting system, where two entangled qubits are used, and one of the qubit is transmitted over a quantum channel.
 Similarly, three entangled qubits are used, and two of them are transmitted over two separate quantum channels.
 The models can be further generalized, while note that the subsystems which are being considered for quantum causality relationships have to coexist, unlike in the classical case where it is not necessary for the sub-systems to coexist.
 To address this problem, we introduce a theoretical framework to merge quantum information science with causal inference using entropic principles.
-Classically, it has been proposed and tested that minimization of the trade-off between the entropy of the (hidden) common cause $Z$ (i.e., $H(Z)$) and the conditional mutual information of observed variables $X$ and $Y$ given $Z$ (i.e., $I(X;Y|Z)$) can be used to distinguish the \textit{latent graph} $X\gets Z\to Y$ ($Z$ is an unmeasured confounder) from the directed graphs $X\to Y$ and $X\gets Y$ based on observational data alone under certain assumptions \citep{KocaogluNEURIPS2020} (a brief review is given in Section \ref{sec:classic}).
-We will provide the first generalization of this approach to the quantum domain (Figure \ref{fig:quantumcommoncause}).
+Classically, it has been proposed and tested that minimization of the trade-off between the entropy of the (hidden) common cause $Z$ (i.e., $H(Z)$) and the conditional mutual information of observed variables $X$ and $Y$ given $Z$ (i.e., $I(X;Y\text{\textbar}Z)$) can be used to distinguish the \textit{latent graph} $X\gets Z\to Y$ ($Z$ is an unmeasured confounder) from the directed graphs $X\to Y$ and $X\gets Y$ based on observational data alone under certain assumptions \citep{KocaogluNEURIPS2020} (a brief review is given in Section \ref{sec:classic}).
+We will provide the first generalization of this approach to the quantum domain.

 Even though the paper considers an approach for quantum causal inference, we also apply the proposed approach to a classical setup, where two bits are transmitted over a binary symmetric channel (to illustrate the case of no confounder), or two bits are transmitted over two separate channels (to illustrate the case of latent confounder).
-We show that the proposed approach outperforms the classical causal inference in \citep{KocaogluNEURIPS2020} due to the use of quantum density matrix.
 We note that finding the optima over a quantum density matrix rather than over the probability distribution function provides larger degrees of freedom thus resulting in improved results.
+This example is used to select the hyperparameters for our framework, and these hyperparameters are used in the rest of the paper.
 This demonstrates that the proposed approach can also be used for classical causal inference with improved results.
 Our main contributions are as follows: